dylanbinley/coronavirus-map/README.md

 ```

-To generate a CSV of IDs to include in a geographically balanced dataset, use the command line utility:
+To generate a CSV of GDELT GlobalEventIDs to include in a geographically balanced dataset, use the command line utility:
 ```
-generate_balanced_dataset --data_directory=DATA_DIRECTORY --output_file=OUTPUT_FILE
+select_balanced_dataset --data_directory=DATA_DIRECTORY --output_file=OUTPUT_FILE
 ```

 ## To-Do List